Intravitreal Injections

 Most people with wet AMD only need these injections several times a year, and they experience minimal discomfort, as drops are administered before treatment to numb the eye.
 In 9 out of 10 patients, these injections prevent vision from getting worse and 3 out of 10 people experience improvements.

-In severe diabetic retinopathy, injections can be given to prevent progression of disease.
+In severe diabetic retinopathy, injections can be given to prevent the progression of disease.

 Frequently Asked Questions